-We do not include any detailed proofs.
-The reason is that our goal is to provide intuition and to be persuasive.
+Our primary goal is to provide intuition and to be persuasive.
 The arguments against RH generally take the form ``It would be surprising if \(\mathbf{X}\).''
 So, the burden we bear in refuting that argument is to give good reasons why \(\mathbf{X}\) is not surprising.
-To crystallize our main points we present 26 \emph{Principles} which we hope are also useful for future reference.
+To crystallize our main points we present 33 \emph{Principles} which we hope are also useful for future reference.

 Is the purpose of this paper to persuade that RH is true?
 Certainly not.
 But perhaps those who continue to doubt RH will realize that their belief is not based on good evidence.
 As for those who believe~RH: perhaps someone will write a companion paper: \emph{Currently there are no good reasons to believe the Riemann Hypothesis}.
 Note the subtle difference from the opposite of the title to this paper.
-Also useful would be a paper explaining why every currently known equivalence to RH is unlikely to be helpful for proving~RH (as in~\hyperlink{x:biblio:jensen}{[{\xreffont 33}]}).
+Also useful would be a paper explaining why every currently known equivalence to RH is unlikely to be helpful for proving~RH (as in~\hyperlink{jensen}{[{\xreffont 47}]}).

 The \(\zeta\)-function is the simplest example of an \emph{L-function}.
 All \(L\)-functions have properties similar to the \(\zeta\)-function, and all \(L\)-functions have an analogue of the Riemann Hypothesis.
 As much as possible we try to discuss the \(\zeta\)-function in isolation, but in a few places it is necessary to expand our perspective.
 We attempt to keep this paper self-contained, providing definitions and background as needed. \begin{paragraphs}{The themes.}{intro-7} Many of the surprising properties of the \(\zeta\)-function arise because there are different facets to the same object.
 A classic example is the function usually denoted \(S(t)\): it is the error term in the counting function of the zeros of the \(\zeta\)-function, and it also is the imaginary part of the logarithm of~\(\zeta(\frac12 + i t)\).
 That equivalence is basic complex analysis.
 But when pondering a specific question about \(S(t)\), sometimes one perspective gives good intuition, and sometimes the other.
 Combining perspectives can lead to surprising relations, such as \hyperref[prin_Z_S]{Principle~{\xreffont\ref{prin_Z_S}}}: in regions where \(\abs{\zeta(\frac12 + i t)}\) is large, \(S(t)\) tends to be decreasing.